Links for Palaeobotanists

 Teaching Documents about Palaeoclimate

 Donald L. Blanchard: Changing Paleoclimates and Mass Extinctions.
-A model for climactic change.
+6 pages about a new model for cyclic changes in climate over geological time spans.

 Department of Geological Sciences, University of Colorado, Boulder, CO: Web-based instruction.
 Annotated links to information on using the web to teach.
 Go to: CzPaleobotany.
 Go to: Cenozoic Elevation of the Rocky Mountains, Paleobotanical Methods.
 About fossil classification (nearest living relative, physiognomy and CLAMP) and climate and elevation analysis.